risk-first/website/De-Risking.md

  - In [Just Risk](Just-Risk) we took a leap of faith: could _everything_ we do just be risk management?
 And we looked at the RAID log and thought that maybe it could be.

- - Next, in [A Software Project Scenario](Software-Project-Scenario) we looked at how you could treat the project-as-a-whole as a risk management exercise, and treat the goals from one day to the next as activities to mitigate risk.
+ - Next, in [A Software Project Scenario](Software-Project-Scenario) we looked at how you could treat the project-as-a-whole as a risk management exercise, and treat the goals from one day to the next as activities to manage risk.

  - [Evaluating Risk](Evaluating-Risk) was an aside, looking at some terminology and the useful concept of a Risk Register.